-While in Paris during the Christmas Holiday of 2016, I wanted to take advantage of some different tours offered of the Paris I adore.
+During the Christmas Holiday of 2016, I wanted to take advantage of the different tours offered in Paris.
 It was the perfect opportunity to partake in the Black Paris Tours.

 Arranging the Black Paris Tour was quite easy.
 There are two options – a half day tour and a full day tour.
 If you want the adventure of a daylong immersion in the Black Paris perspective choose the full day, which includes dinner in Little Africa.
 I had no idea of what to expect…however I was onboard for the journey.

 The day started out at a wonderful restaurant with up close and personal views of the Arc de Triomphe.
 Breathtaking does not describe how awesome this was and we were just getting started.
-Warm croissants, coffee, tea, and conversations with the other tour members was how we started the day.
+Warm croissants, coffee, tea, and conversations with the other tour members was the icebreaker.
 Our guide informed us on how the tour would take us from foot to bus to Metro.
 We were all ears and ready to bundle up and get started with our day.

-Our guide Miguel took us to the Church that hosted the funeral of Josephine Baker.
+Our guide Miguel escorted us to the Church which hosted the funeral of Josephine Baker.
 Madeleine Church was undergoing exterior renovations at the time of our visit.
 Knowing that I stood on the steps where many paid their respects to this woman of color who persisted, despite the odds, was amazing!
-Although exterior work was being performed that did not allow great views outside, the interior was simply amazing.
+While exterior work was being performed, the interior views were not the best.
+What I did capture was simply amazing.

 One thing I must mention, the Madeleine Church has always welcomed a diverse congregation and still does today.
 Merci to the ministry of this beautiful Church.

-Miguel had us board a bus and we traveled to visit with the monuments honoring Alexandre Dumas.
+Miguel ushered the group onto a bus and we traveled to visit with the monuments honoring Alexandre Dumas.
 All along the way our guide pointed out other points of interest to explore on our own.
 Arriving in the neighborhood where the Dumas family called home was quite a treat.
 Knowing that this Haitian man has left memorable literature of note to readers all around the globe is just amazing.